OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-05.md

 Instead, you have set yourself against the Lord of heaven.
 You had the vessels from His temple brought to you, and you and your nobles, your wives, and your concubines drank wine from them.
 You praised the gods of silver and gold, of bronze, iron, wood, and stone, which cannot see or hear or understand.
 But you did not honour the God who holds in His hand your life and all your ways.

 ## Daniel 5:24
-Therefore, He sent the hand that wrote the inscription.
+Thus, He sent the hand that inscribed the message.

 ## Daniel 5:25
-This is the inscription that was written: Mene, Mene, Tekel, Parsin.
+Here is the message that was inscribed: Mene, Mene, Tekel, Parsin.

 ## Daniel 5:26
 This is what these words mean: Mene: God has numbered your kingdom and brought it to an end.